nextflow-io/nf-hack17-tutorial/README.md

 nextflow run script2.nf
 ```

-The execution will fail because Salmon is not installed in the your environment.
+The execution will fail because Salmon is not installed in your environment.

 Add the command line option `-with-docker` to launch the execution through a Docker container
 as shown below: